How the Hero of Haarlem is actually a dragon in disguise

 The Hero of Haarlem was a boy of 8 years old who, one day, delivered a cake to an old, blind man.
-But he had forgotten all about time.
+He had forgotten all about time.
 When in the evening he rushes home the following happened:

 “Just as he was bracing himself for a run, he was startled by the sound of trickling water.
 Whence did it come?
 He looked up and saw a small hole in the dike through which a tiny stream was flowing.
 Any child in Holland will shudder at the thought of a leak in the dike!
 The boy understood the danger at a glance.
 That little hole, if the water were allowed to trickle through, would soon be a large one, and a terrible inundation would be the result.